 Any invoiced amounts are due immediately if the other party has been granted suspension of payments, whether provisionally or not; if a petition for bankruptcy has been filed with respect to the other party and the petition has not been revoked within seven days; if the other party files for bankruptcy itself; or if the other party’s enterprise is dissolved or terminated, except for the purpose of a merger with or absorption by another company.7.7.

-If Customer disputes all or part of an invoice, Customer must provide a complaint with supporting evidence to Pine in writing within seven days after receiving the invoice.
+If Customer disputes all or part of an invoice, Customer must provide a complaint with supporting evidence to ECS in writing within seven days after receiving the invoice.
 In such an event Customer is entitled to suspend payment of the disputed part of the invoice but not of any other part.7.8.

 8. Ownership of Goods8.1.

 Ownership of and title to Goods provided to Customer rests with ECS.
 Customer will take no action inconsistent with such ownership.8.2.

 All intellectual property rights (including patent, copyright, trademark, database rights and trade secrets) regarding any Goods (including Software) rests with ECS.8.3.